-The Covid-19 pandemic caused the world economy to experience severe pressure.16 This pandemic had the potential to ignite the economic crisis.17 It was marked by stalled production activities in many countries, falling levels of public consumption, decreasing consumer confidence, the collapse of the stock market which ultimately leads to uncertainty.18 The impact of the Covid-19 pandemic ultimately led to the economic downturn of society and the country, which then led to various social problems.19
+The Covid-19 pandemic caused the world economy to experience severe pressure.16 This pandemic had the potential to ignite the economic crisis.
+It was marked by stalled production activities in many countries, falling levels of public consumption, decreasing

-At the end of March 2020, the Indonesian President finally decided to large-scale implement the social restriction in some cities and provinces, instead of regional quarantine.
-The government also emphasized the need to stav at home for all Indonesian citizens.20 This policy had a positive goal to avoid the more fatal consequences of the Covid-19.21 widespread pandemic However, this policy also affected many companies that had to be closed down, employees were laid off, and some even iobs.22 their The had lose unemployment rate had also increased.
+At the end of March 2020, the Indonesian President finally decided to implement the large-scale social restriction in some cities and provinces, instead of regional quarantine.
+The government also emphasized the need to stay at home for all Indonesian citizens.
+This policy had a positive goal to avoid the more fatal consequences of the Covid-19.21 widespread pandemic However, this policy also affected many companies that had to be closed down, employees were laid off, and some even iobs. their The had lose unemployment rate had also increased.
 This problem made it possible to bring yang-ter-phk-nanti, 22 April 2020, visited on 26 November 2020.

-15 Kementerian Permberdayaan Perempuan dan Perlindungan Anak Republik Indonesia, "SIMFONI PPA (Sistem Informasi Online Perlindungan Perempuan dan Anak)," https://kekerasan.kemenpppa.go.id/ringkasan, 28 May 2020, visited on 28 May 2020.
+Kementerian Permberdayaan erempuan dan Perlindungan Anak Republik Indonesia, "SIMFONI PPA (Sistem Informasi Online Perlindungan Perempuan dan Anak)," https://kekerasan.kemenpppa.go.id/ringkasan, 28 May 2020, visited on 28 May 2020.